Privacy Notice for Pupils, Parents and Carers

 Use of your personal data in automated decision making and profiling

 We do not currently process any personal data through automated decision making or profiling.
-If this changes in the future, we will amend any relevant privacy notices in order to explain the processing to you, including your right to object to it.
+If this changes in the future, we will amend any relevant privacy notices to explain the processing to you, including your right to object to it.

 Our lawful basis for using this data